tomnatt/warriorjs/vonwoofchops-baby-steps/README.md

 - `warrior.walk()`: Moves one space in the given direction (`'forward'` by default).
 - `warrior.attack()`: Attacks a unit in the given direction (`'forward'` by default), dealing 5 HP of damage.
+- `warrior.rest()`: Gains 10% of max health back, but does nothing more.

 ### Senses

 - `warrior.think()`: Thinks out loud (`console.log` replacement).
 - `warrior.feel()`: Returns the adjacent space in the given direction (`'forward'` by default).
+- `warrior.health()`: Returns an integer representing your health.
+- `warrior.maxHealth()`: Returns an integer representing your maximum health.

 ## Next Steps